Interactive Investor

 How might we streamline any legal agreements that the user needs to make when opening an account?

-Security referral
+Security referral process

-Time
+Time limitations

 Due to the high organic growth targets of the business, the need for a lean solution was clear.